 The next thing that we tend to ask, as well, is in relation to ‘What kind of resolution are you trying to maintain?’ because a lot of people need to stick to a particular resolution whether that’s SD, HD or anywhere up to 4K, and so that varies and again, the product selection kind of gets narrower the further you go down this.

-Another thing which predominantly is important in the security sector is whether the encoder needs to be fully ONVIF compliant or not, and some of our products we have are partially ONVIF, but then we have a particular range which are fully ONVIF profile S&G compliant, which for integration purposes for things like video management, software and the security industry is very important because they support particular protocols which you can control the encoder through that, so that’s quite important.
+Another thing which predominantly is important in the security sector is whether the encoder needs to be fully ONVIF compliant or not, and some of the products we have are partially ONVIF.
+Still, then we have a particular range which are fully ONVIF profile S&G compliant, which for integration purposes for things like video management, software and the security industry is very important because they support particular protocols which you can control the encoder through that, so that’s quite important.

 In terms of sort of things further from that there are things like audio quality that you need to consider as well, so what kind of audio do you need?
 Do you need that to be a particular quality?
 Because security cameras, for example, it’s very important to obviously be able to see what’s going on, but the audio plays a big part in that as well so you know that can be sort of one of those key factors.

-On the flip side of that obviously, the encoder is sending the video and the decoder is receiving the video, so in in a flipped about kind of way, you have to take into consideration the output as opposed to the input with an encoder.
+On the flip side of that obviously, the encoder is sending the video and the decoder is receiving the video, so in a flipped-about kind of way, you have to take into consideration the output as opposed to the input with an encoder.

 So, majoritively, we tend to find HDMI is one of the most important, or the key kind of connections because most monitors, and you know, screens have HDMI connections these days, and then there are things like HD SDI and all of those things.

-And then again, we go down into sort of more of the you know, ‘Do you need it to be low latency?’ and if it is low latency, you know, the decoder element is probably the most important part, in terms of deciding on your low latency sort of coupling, and so if that is the case, then we have specific products that we recommend to work together to achieve that low latency.
-Then again, it all boils down to form factor.
+And then again, we go down into a sort of more of you know, ‘Do you need it to be low latency?’ and if it is low latency, you know, the decoder element is probably the most important part, in terms of deciding on your low latency sort of coupling, and so if that is the case, then we have specific products that we recommend to work together to achieve that low latency.
+Then again, it all boils down to the form factor.
 How big do you need it?
 How small do you need it?
-Does it need to be a miniature version to work in a in a drone based application, or is it you know, does it need to operate within a certain temperature?
-All of those kind of little smaller things come further down the line.
+Does it need to be a miniature version to work in an a drone-based application, or is it you know, does it need to operate within a certain temperature?
+All of those kinds of little smaller things come further down the line.